 Caffeine: This can interfere with your sleep cycle and make it hard for your adrenals to recover.
 If you must drink coffee or a caffeinated beverage, then have a limited amount in the morning before noon.

-Processed and microwaved foods: First of all, the microwave has its own dangers, but additionally, most microwaveable foods have many preservatives and fillers that are hard to digest and wear out your body’s energy and digestion cycle.
+Processed and microwaved foods: First of all, the microwave has its own dangers, but additionally, most microwaveable, ultra-processed foods have many preservatives and fillers that are hard to digest and wear out your body’s energy and digestion cycle.
 Try to buy food on the outer walls of your grocery store and prepare your own food whenever possible.